Skip to Main Content

 Circulated Accessible Technology

-The following accessibility items are available for checkout and use within the library from the Information desk on the first floor:
+The following accessibility items are available for checkout from the Information desk on the first floor:

 Ergonomic USB keyboard - Designed to reduce or mitigate the repetitive stress injuries that using a keyboard may do to your hands, wrists, and shoulders after years of daily use.